-At the policy level, the Department continues to strengthen internal and external partnerships with organizations that help care for victims, as discussed in the "Improve Sexual Assault Response" section of this report.
+At the policy level, the Department continues to strengthen internal and external partnerships with organizations that help care for victims.

-&lt;sup>89 The privilege applies to communications made to a clergy as a formal act of religion or a matter of conscience according to the MRE 503.
+98 The privilege applies to communications made to a clergy as a formal act of religion or a matter of conscience according to the MRE 503.

-&lt;sup>90 For additional information on victim and witness assistance see DoDD 1030.1, "Victim and Witness Assistance," April 2004 and DoDI 1030.2, "Victim and Witness Assistance Procedures," June 2004.
+99 For additional information on victim and witness assistance see DoDD 1030.1, "Victim and Witness Assistance," April 2004 and DoDI 1030.2, "Victim and Witness Assistance Procedures," June 2004.